microsoft/WindowsAppSDK-Samples/HelloWorld/reunioncppdesktopsampleapp/README.md

 4. To debug the sample and then run it, press F5 or select **Debug** \> **Start Debugging**.
 To run the sample without debugging, press Ctrl+F5 or select **Debug** \> **Start Without Debugging**.

-> If when building the solution, you get an error related to a powershell command, you may need to manually run the AddReunionPackageDependency.ps1 powershell script located in [here](https://github.com/microsoft/Project-Reunion-Samples/tree/main/HelloWorld/reunioncppdesktopsampleapp/ReunionCppDesktopSampleApp/ReunionCppDesktopSampleApp%20(Package)).
+> If when building the solution, you get an error related to a powershell command, you will need to manually run that powershell command.
+Copy the full powershell command and paste it into a command prompt.

 ## System requirements
  * Windows 10 Version 1809 or higher